 South Wales Miners’ Museum became part of Afan Forest Park in 1972 when a group of coal miners decided they wanted to preserve the industrial heritage of the South Wales Coal Field, that was sadly declining due to pit closures.
 The coal miners started a collection of coal mining objects and memorabila and formed South Wales Miners’ Museum.

 The museum was the first coal mining museum in Wales, located just 6 miles from the town of Port Talbot.
-We hosted an official opening in 1976 with Lord and Lady Heycock and going by the original date of 1972 we are set to celebrate the 50th Anniversary August Bank Holiday Weekend.
+We hosted an official opening in 1976 with Lord and Lady Heycock.
+However the museum had been open since 1972 and we celibrated our 50th Anniversary August Bank Holiday Weekend 2022.

 In 2008 the museum gained funding and was able to build a new museum where volunteers worked to produce outstanding exhibits and became an Accredited museum in July 2018.